fadado/jqt/docs/content/engine.md

 The project uses [GNU Make][MAKE] on several development activities, but `make` is not necessary to run `jqt`.

-All external shell commands called by `jqt` are:
+The external shell commands called by `jqt` are:

 * `cat`
 * `gpp`